DiceTechnology/dice-fairlink/README.md

 dice-fairlink implements a generic sub-protocol of any existing jdbc protocol (psql,mysql,etc).
 The host section of the URL should be the cluster identifier and not the hostname of any cluster or instance endpoint.
-The driver will accept urls in the form `jdbc:XXXX:auroraro` and delegate the actual handling of the connection to the driver of the protocol `XXXX`
+The driver will accept urls in the form `jdbc:XXXX:auroraro` and delegate the actual handling of the connection to the driver of the protocol `XXXX` (which needs to be loadable by the JVM classloader).

 ## Example: